apache/cloudstack-documentation/source/releasenotes/compat.rst

 -  Oracle VM 3.0+
 -  Bare metal hosts are supported, which have no hypervisor.
 These hosts can run the following operating systems:
    -  Fedora 17
    -  Ubuntu 12.04

-For more information, see the Hypervisor Compatibility Matrix in the `CloudStack Installation Guide`_.

 Supported External Devices